-For maximum portability and to ensure against resource leaks, a client or server must always shut down and destroy the ORB at the end of main():

-- shutdown() stops all server processing, deactivates all POA managers, destroys all POAs, and causes the run() loop to terminate. shutdown() takes a single Boolean argument; if set to true, the call blocks until the shutdown process completes before it returns control to the caller.
-If set to false, a background thread is created to handle shutdown, and the call returns immediately. - destroy() destroys the ORB object and reclaims all resources associated with it.
+Overview For maximum portability and to ensure against resource leaks, a client or server must always shut down and destroy the ORB at the end of main(): shutdown() stops all server processing, deactivates all POA managers, destroys all POAs, and causes the run() loop to terminate. shutdown() takes a single Boolean argument; if set to true, the call blocks until the shutdown process completes before it returns control to the caller.
+If set to false, a background thread is created to handle shutdown, and the call returns immediately.
+In this section destroy() destroys the ORB object and reclaims all res associated with it.
+This section discusses the following topics: Shutting Down a Client page 175 page 176

-Shutting Down a Client page 171 Shutting down a server page 172
+Shutting down a server